Need car parts? Select your vehicle

 What Does the P0296 Code Mean?

-Diagnostic trouble code P0296 stands for “Cylinder 12 Contribution/ Balance.”
-The code is set when the #12 cylinder in the firing order is not contributing as much power as the other cylinders.
+The P0296 diagnostic trouble code stands for “Cylinder 12 Contribution/Balance.”
+It is set when the PCM detects that cylinder 12 is not producing the same amount of power as the other cylinders in the engine.

 • Internal engine failure